vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 ### Create manifest file

-There are two ways to create manifest:
+There are two ways to create manifest file:

 1. create manifest using installer script